Erosion Control for Residential Construction

 Perimeter sediment control products are the first line of defense for capturing runoff pollution.
 The second step to reducing runoff pollution is protecting inlets.

 It is critical to protect your inlets through all phases of construction.
-That includes existing inlets like curb inlets and new inlets where stormwater pipe is installed.
+That includes existing inlets like curb inlets and new inlets where a stormwater pipe is installed.

-More than likely you will need a combination of Curb Inlet and Drop Inlet devices.
+More than likely you will need a combination of curb inlet and drop inlet devices.
 These residential erosion control products trap silt and sediment before pollutants enter the stormwater system.

 Curb Inlet Protection